gvk47/tictactoe-game-GNN/README.md

    You can open the Jupyter Notebook or Google Colab file in the folder where the code is located.

+2. **Data set in the same folder:**

+   Ensure that the "Tic tac initial results.csv" dataset file obtained from "https://www.kaggle.com/datasets/fabdelja/tictactoe" should be present in the same directory as the code.

 2. **Run the Cells:**

    Execute all the cells in the Tic_Tac_Toe_.ipynb notebook to train, test, evaluate and start the game.